 1. In Case of Skin Contact

-When it comes in contact with skin, the latex within the sap causes irritation, redness, dryness, and itchiness on the skin.
+When cats come in contact with the Latex within the sap, it will cause irritation, redness, dryness, and itchiness.

 It will start shaking the fur, body, or head.
 Here are some of the things you can do in such a case.

-- Use a soap that you have been using to give a bath to your cat.
-Soap water can clean the latex properly.
+- Use the soap you have been using to bathe your cat.
+Soap water can clean the Latex properly.

 - You can also give a warm bath to wash off the toxin by asking your vet.